 Effective January 1, 2022, the Centers for Medicare & Medicaid Services (CMS) will replace the No-Pay Request for Anticipated Payment (RAP) with a home health Notice of Admission (NOA).
-The No-Pay RAP was implemented in 2021 as part of the home health regulatory changes of Section 1895(b)(2) of the Social Security Act (the Act), as amended by Section 51001(a) of the Bipartisan Budget Act of 2018 (BBA of 2018) requiring Medicare to change the unit of payment under the Home Health Prospective Payment System (HH PPS) from 60 days to 30 days.
+To recap, the No-Pay RAP was implemented in 2021 as part of the home health regulatory changes of the Bipartisan Budget Act of 2018 (BBA of 2018) requiring Medicare to change the unit of payment under the Home Health Prospective Payment System (HH PPS) from 60 days to 30 days.

 The announcement posted on the MLN Matters Number: MM12256 featured the updates to Chapter 10 of the Medicare Claims Processing Manual (CR 12256) to include instructions for submitting home health NOAs.

 In a nutshell, while the RAP is filed every 30 days, the NOA is filed only once.
 It’s a one-time submission within five (5) days from the initial start-of-care (SOC) visit, which covers continuous 30-day periods of care until the patient is discharged from home health services.

 - The appropriate physician’s written or verbal order that sets out the services required for the initial visit has been received and documented as required at 42 Code of Federal Regulations (CFR) Sections 484.60(b) and 409.43(d); and